-Elm Lodge Accommodation and Golf are family run by the owners, who live on the premises, Stephen and Barbara Weaver.
+Elm Lodge Accommodation is family run by the owners, who live on the premises, Stephen and Barbara Weaver.
 The original property was built in the early 1700s.
 Then called The Cedars it was set in approximately 25 acres.

 In the late Georgian period The Cedars was enlarged by the addition of a large house on one end that tripled the size of the building, which now had stunning panoramic views across the Teme valley taking in Ludlow, the castle, Mortimer Forest and the Welsh Borders country.
 This expansion was reflected in Ludlow itself, as the town became a prominent centre for wool trading; many of Ludlow’s larger properties on Mill Street and Broad Street for example, are of a similar age.
 Renamed Elm Lodge at this time.